bluebloxkraft/MCP-Snippets/JsonUpdateChecker/README.md

-Put UpdateChecker.checkIfAvailable(); in your client's startup/init method
+Put UpdateChecker.checkLatestVersion(); in your client's startup/init method